Watts-Lab/task-mapping/tasks/Advertisement Writing.md

 For the creative ad writing task, each advertisement was added to a campaign for the product on Google Ads.
 We turned off any optimization, ensuring that ads were seen at the same rate.
 After 48 hours, we recorded each ad’s click through rate (CTR) as a measure of the group’s performance

 ## Incentives
-Participants were paid $12 per hour for taking part in the experiment, and were incentivized to complete the entire study by receiving a majority of their payment as a bonus at the end of the experiment.
+Participants were paid $10 per task which typically took an hour and were also offered a bonus of up to $2 for above average work